 Years ago, I knew a guy who could drink a can of soda right before going to bed and then sleep soundly all night.
 In fact, he didn’t head to the bathroom until a couple of hours after waking.
 To me, that’s not normal.

 Everything I’ve mentioned is what happens to normal people.
-If you have a medical condition, things may be a little different and the tips I’ve mentioned may or may not help.
+If you have a medical condition, even frequent urination, things may be a little different and the tips I’ve mentioned may or may not help.

 As always, if you question your health then by all means, go see a doctor.
-If you make it a habit to get a thorough examination at least once a year (every six months after the age of 50), a health problem serious enough to affect your urination shouldn’t progress to that point in the first place.
+If you make it a habit to get a thorough examination at least once a year (every six months after the age of 50), a health problem serious enough to cause frequent urination shouldn’t progress to that point in the first place.